-We live in a world where being ‘busy’ is rewarded, and having a full diary is linked with high performance.
+We live in a world where being ‘busy’ is rewarded, and having a full diary is linked with 'high performance'.
 Skipping lunch is a reflection of how in demand your time is, and late-night emails reflect your commitment.
 How did this happen?
 There is a general consensus in the corporate world that we’ve got this wrong, but little momentum around changing this ongoing challenge.
 Terms like ‘work-life balance’ and ‘time poor’ get thrown around daily without the proper attention being paid to the consequences of us always trying to get more done, with longer working hours often the result.
 We seem consumed with the desire to be fast paced in all that we do.
 Organisations have models for efficiency and effectiveness, and individuals have multiple strategies to manage what they squeeze into their day.
 It’s well documented that most of us can only be truly focused for 90-minute sessions, and that to return to our optimum performance, we need to stop and rejuvenate for 30 minutes.
 So why do we ignore what our bodies and brains tell us?
 Rest and disconnecting from everything for short periods is what we need and, by doing so, we can be more effective and sometimes work less.

-There are no short-cuts or life hacks when it comes to managing time.
+There are no short cuts or life hacks when it comes to managing time.
 There are 24 hours in the day today, tomorrow and beyond.
 We can’t actually manage time.
 It’s what we consciously choose to do with our hours that’s important.
 So scrap the time management workshops and change how you think about where you’re investing your energy and focus during your day.

-Here’s to you setting your pace and having a hugely productive week.
+Here’s to you setting your pace and having a hugely productive week!

-- From your Coach Place team
+– The Coach Place Global

 This content is the intellectual property of The Coach Place Global and not for distribution or reproduction of any kind.
 For further detail please refer to our full terms and conditions.